tianocore/tianocore.github.io/site/index.md

 ### Wiki changes

-If you want to modify tianocore wiki pages, you can also use your forked repo.
-Each project's wiki is actually also a git repository.
-Therefore, you can clone the tianocore wiki with this command:
+If you want to modify tianocore wiki pages, you can also use your tianocore (website) repository.
+Each repository on github has a wiki that is also a git repository.
+Therefore, you can copy the tianocore wiki to your tianocore project's wiki by cloning the main wiki, and then pushing it to your wiki:

 `$`**`git clone https://github.com/tianocore/tianocore.github.io.wiki`**

-Then, push the master branch to the wiki for your forked repo:

 `$`**`cd tianocore.github.io.wiki`**